numist/scheduler/README.md

-# µScheduler
+# Scheduler

-A simple, obviously-named work scheduler for microcontrollers.
+A simple scheduler for microcontrollers.

 ***